 This course aims to help students better prepare for the test by acquainting them with the test format, helping them understand how answers are evaluated, and providing the necessary practice for success.
 Moreover, we want you grow as a writer.
 What you accomplish should help you enter the test and your future college courses with the confidence that comes from knowing that you can express and support your opinions clearly and solidly.

-This course uses the CliffsAP English Language and Composition, 3nd edition, ISBN: 0471933686 test preparation guide.
+This course uses the CliffsAP English Language and Composition, 4th edition, ISBN: 9781118128022 est preparation guide.
 If not in stock locally, compare prices here.
 Order it now, as future lessons will use this material.